-“This survey quantifies what patients and their supporters have known and experienced that stigma, skepticism, lack of knowledge about fibromyalgia, and delays in diagnosis contribute negatively to patient outcomes.” added Battaglino Cahill.
+“This survey quantifies what patients and their supporters have known and experienced that stigma, skepticism, lack of knowledge about fibromyalgia, and delays in diagnosis contribute negatively to patient outcomes,” added Battaglino Cahill.
 “However, with more knowledge, patients are overcoming these barriers to improving their lives, and that is an important lesson we can take away from this survey.”

 Respondents whose diagnosis was delayed were more likely to report severe symptoms (68%) at the time of diagnosis, compared to those who were diagnosed within a year (42%).
-Patients diagnosed within a year are also significantly less likely to experience daily challenges in management of their households, relationships and careers.
+Patients diagnosed within a year are also significantly less likely to experience daily challenges in the management of their households, relationships, and careers.